 Understand the corrupting nature of political influence-

-Politics are ultimately all about power and power is the most corrupting force on earth (Ecclesiastes 7:7) and Christians are in no way exempt from the corrupting power of politics.
-Christians who go into politics have to understand there will be huge temptations to compromise their principals for the sake of just a little more power and a little more influence with those who have money and/or power.
+Politics are ultimately all about power and power is the most corrupting force on earth (Ecclesiastes 7:7).
+Even the most devout Christians are in no way exempt from the corrupting power of politics.
+Christians who go into politics have to understand there will be huge temptations to compromise their principals for the sake of just a little more power and a little more influence with those who have the money and/or the power.
 This means Christians who go into politics need to be open to accountability and Christians who support political candidates need to be ready to move on from any candidate who professes Christ as Lord but who’s actions prove they love power more than God.

 Commit to being the influencer not the influenced-

 Charles Dudley Warner once said politics make strange bedfellows.
 What he meant was that sometimes people with little in common will come together purely for the sake of shared political interests.
 This has never been truer in conservative political circles than it is today.
 The right-wing now includes the anything-goes libertarians, those who buy into some unacceptable viewpoints regarding race along with conservative believers in Jesus.
 This group dynamic makes it critical Christians involved in politics be very careful about what and who they support.

 Know biblical principles and understand what the Bible teaches-